scorestack/scorestack/docs/checks.md

 | ContentRegex | String                  | N :: "\.\*" | Regex for the response body to match                                       |
 | StoreValue   | Bool                    | N :: false  | Whether the matched content should be saved for use in a later request     |

+An HTTP definition consists of as many _Requests_ as you would like to send for that check.
+See the _examples_ folder for clarification.

 ### ICMP